fluxcd/flagger/docs/gitbook/usage/webhooks.md

 The event receiver can create alerts based on the received phase (possible values: `Initialized`, `Waiting`, `Progressing`, `Promoting`, `Finalising`, `Succeeded` or `Failed`).

+Options:
-The webhook request can be retried by specifying a positive integer in the `retries` field.
+* retries: The webhook request can be retried by specifying a positive integer in the `retries` field.
+This helps ensure reliability if the webhook fails due to transient network issues.

+* disable TLS: Set `disableTLS` to `true` in the webhook spec to bypass TLS verification.
+This is useful in cases where the target service uses self-signed certificates, or you need to connect to an insecure service for testing purposes.

 ## Load Testing